 Soft Skills

-• Adaptability: Adjust plans quickly in response to evolving project needs.
+- Adaptability: Adaptability: Adjust plans quickly in response to evolving project needs.
+Familiarity with Agile Project Management is highly recommended for adaptability

 Hard Skills